UPSC Exam Pattern 2026 for Prelims and Mains, Marking Scheme

 Interview Personality Test 1 (Interview) 275 Marks Scoring

-Total 2025 Marks
+Total 2026 Marks

-UPSC Exam Pattern for Prelims 2025
+UPSC Prelims Exam Pattern 2026

 The UPSC Prelims exam consists of two papers: General Studies Paper 1 and General Studies Paper 2 (commonly known as CSAT).
 Both papers are held on the same day.

 General Studies Paper 2, or the CSAT, is a qualifying paper.
 Candidates must achieve a minimum of 33% to qualify.
-It is important to familiarize yourself with the UPSC CSAT syllabus to ensure your success in this paper.
+It is important to familiarise yourself with the UPSC CSAT syllabus to ensure your success in this paper.
 Additionally, you should review the UPSC Prelims exam pattern and the marks distribution for the exam.

-UPSC Exam Pattern for Prelims 2025
+UPSC Exam Pattern for Prelims 2026

-Type General Studies Paper I CSAT
+Type General Studies Paper I UPSC CSAT Exam Pattern

 Questions 100 Objective Type 80 Objective Type